 -( 2016, pg.
 33)

-The security issue is difficult for manufacturers and hardware designer because of the “lack of standards specifically designed for devices with limited resources and heterogeneous technologies.”
+The security issue is difficult for manufacturers and hardware designers because of the “lack of standards specifically designed for devices with limited resources and heterogeneous technologies.”
 (Frustaci, et al, 1, 2017).
-Meaning that devices with limited computing power and minimal interfaces have less regulation and specifications, leaving room for insecure practices.
+This means that devices with limited computing power and minimal interfaces have less regulation and specifications, leaving room for insecure practices.

 Compromises to Consumer Privacy Standards

-This section will cover different case studies where consumer’s privacy was lost.
-There are many factors and levels at which this can happen, and it’s important to understand how any scenario affects the end user.
-Whether it was a manufacturers’ security defect, a new unforeseen cyber-threat, or a company deliberately infringing on consumer’s privacy, they’ll all help to understand the issue more clearly.
+This section will cover different case studies where consumers’ privacy was lost.
+There are many factors and levels at which this can happen, and it is important to understand how any scenario affects the end user.
+Whether it was a manufacturers’ security defect, a new unforeseen cyber-threat, or a company deliberately infringing on consumer’s privacy, thewill all help to understand the issue more clearly.

 TRENDnet Webcams